skounouho/UQ-ROM/README.md

 The files in `matlab` are for running the sampling in parallel.
 (Currently, the C++ code can only sample in serial.)
 Using this code is recommended.
 To use this code, include the `matlab` directory in your simulation directory.
 Modify the simulation parameters in `sampling.m` and change the path to the ROBs from your reference potentials and to your samples ROB directory.
 Then run `sampling.m`.

+## Running with OpenMP

+When building LAMMPS, enable OPENMP with the `-D BUILD_OMP=yes` option, and set the `OMP_NUM_THREADS` variable in your terminal to the number of threads available.

 ## Usage

 ### fix nve/rom command